ODonnellM/clickLight/README.md

 the plugin's default behavior.
 These initial callbacks then turn to their own respective callbacks `onClick`, `onHover` and `noHover`, and execute them.
 These extra callbacks are strictly for your use and changing them will not effect the plugin's default behavior.
+This leaves us with one last callback, `onConfigured`.
+This is fairly self-explanatory but I'll go into it anyway.
+This callback will be fired on each instance after each has finished its setup.
+Anything you the user may need or want to do alongside the plugin's instantiation can be done here.

 Turning now to the few remaining properties of this object, we see `alpha`, `hoverColor` and `clickColor`.
 These are the properties used